Sunny Isles Beach, Florida

-Sunny Isles Beach (SIB, or more commonly Sunny Isles, informally “Little Moscow”, and officially the City of Sunny Isles Beach) is a city located on a barrier island in northeast Miami-Dade County, Florida, United States.
+Sunny Isles Beach is a city located on a barrier island in northeast Miami-Dade County, Florida, United States.
 The city is part of the Miami metropolitan area of South Florida, and is bounded by the Atlantic Ocean on the east and the Intracoastal Waterway on the west.
 As of the 2020 census, it had a population of 22,342.

 Sunny Isles Beach is an area of cultural diversity with stores lining Collins Avenue, the main thoroughfare through the city.
-It is renowned for having the 14th tallest skyline in the United States, and according to the 2020 U.S. Census it was the mostly densely populated incorporated place in the United States outside of the New York City metropolitan area.
+It has the 14th tallest skyline in the United States, and according to the 2020 U.S. Census it was the mostly densely populated incorporated place in the United States outside of the New York City metropolitan area.

 Developers like Michael Dezer have invested heavily in construction of high-rise hotels and condominiums while licensing the Donald Trump name for some of the buildings for promotional purposes.
 Sunny Isles Beach has a central location, minutes from Bal Harbour to the south, and Aventura to the north and west.

 Sunny Isles Beach was the 2008 site of MTV's annual Spring Break celebration, with headquarters at the local Newport Beachside Resort.